thecarebot/carebot-tracker/README.md

 ### ScrollTracker

-The ScrollTracker measures how much of a given element is on the the page.
+The ScrollTracker measures how much of a given element has been "read" (passed the bottom of the screen).
+As you scroll down, it'll record every 10% of an an element you read, as well as how long you've spent on the page so far.

+If you scroll down, then up, then down again, it'll re-record those percentages with the new time you hit them.

+Here's an example of how to add the tracker:

 ```
-var tracker = new CarebotTracker.ScrollTracker('element-id', function(result) {
+var tracker = new CarebotTracker.ScrollTracker('element-id', function(percent, seconds) {
-  console.log(result);
-  pymParent.sendMessage('scroll-depth', result);
+  pymParent.sendMessage('scroll-depth', {
-  // Percents as a number: "10", "120"
+    percent: percent,  // Percents as a number: "10", "120"
+    seconds: seconds
+  });
 });
 ```